davinryan/aws-associate-architect/safe-architect/A.how-i-operate-pre-pi-planning.md

 * Hold to account Lean Portfolio management team (like a news reporter, hold to account those who have most of the power)
   * Strategy and investment funding (enterprise executives, Business owners, Enterprise Architect) e.g.
     * Definition: Strategy and investment funding ensures that the entire portfolio is aligned and funded to create and maintain the solutions needed to meet business targets
-    * advocate for capacity allocation especially if the project calls for it e.g. re*platforming
+    * advocate for capacity allocation especially if the project calls for it e.g. re-platforming
     * demand data/metrics (OKR level) in strategic goals and lean business cases
     * demand honesty about priority and relevance of all strategic themes/goals
   * Lean governance (agile program management office (APMO), enterprise architect, Business owners) e.g.